What Are Asthma Flare-Ups?

 - Work with the doctor on an effective asthma action plan.

 - Teach your child how to avoid asthma triggers.

-- Make sure your child takes the long-term control medicine (also called controller medicine or maintenance medicine) as the doctor directed.
+- Make sure your child takes long-term control medicine if the doctor has prescribed it.
 Even when your child feels well, it's important not to skip it.